TrailsofGold/whitepaper/docs/game_concept/treasures.md

 ## Location

-Treasures location are set in a 5km range around the user when he/she starts the hunt.
+Treasures location are set in a 5km range around the player when he/she starts the hunt.

-The distance to the user is influenced by the ship speed skill: the faster a ship is, the higher the probability is to have treasures closer to the user.
+The distance to the player is influenced by the ship speed skill: the faster a ship is, the higher the probability is to have treasures closer to the player.

 Distance computation formula is: